Nisterau: Religion

 Fifty-six percent of Nisterauers are Evangelical and 14.7% are Catholic.

 Politics

 Municipal council

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Coat of arms

 The tinctures and the charge of the lion in the community's arms refer to the community's former allegiance to the Duchy of Nassau and the later Prussian province of the same name.
 Also, the two waves symbolize the Große Nister and Kleine Nister, brooks that also form the community's natural boundaries.

 Economy and infrastructure

+Nisterau is connected to the local bus lines 463, 470, 48 and 960.

 Running right near the community is Bundesstraße 414, leading from Driedorf-Hohenroth to Hachenburg.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund–Hanau), some 20 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.